 - Section A Cardiopulmonary Resuscitation,

 - Section B Medical Interventions,

-- · Section C Antibiotics, and
+- Section C Antibiotics, and

 - Section D Artificially Administered Hydration/Nutrition.

 Section E includes space to document with whom the orders were discussed to assure that the person's preferences were known and that the form reflects those preferences.
-It also includes a statement indicating the validity of the orders and provides for mandatory signature and contact information of the physician, PA or CRNP who signed the form.
+It also includes a statement indicating the validity of the orders and provides for mandatory signature and contact information of the physician, physician assistant (PA) or certified registered nurse practitioner (CRNP) who signed the form.

-If the person requires treatment, an EMS provider must have an order from his/her medical command physician to follow the POLST.
-A non-EMS responder should first initiate any treatment orders recorded on the POLST, and then contact the physician, PA, CRNP as needed.
+If the person requires treatment from an emergency responder, the EMS provider must have an order from his/her medical command physician to follow the POLST.
+A non-EMS responder should first initiate any treatment orders recorded on the POLST, and then contact the physician, or, CRNP as needed.
 Any order section that is not completed indicates that full treatment should be provided for that section until clarification is obtained.